-This map shows the states (in green) that have explicitly adopted some form of blended apportionment for use in sourcing income where the partner is a tiered (partnership) partner.
+This map at the left here shows the states (in brown) that have explicitly adopted some form of blended apportionment for use in sourcing income where the partner is a tiered (partnership) partner.

 The use of blended apportionment involves both "how" and "when" questions-that is-how should the method be applied and when should it be applied?
 These questions are considered here, starting with the how questions